Previous Intro’s N – Z

 We do not hybridize with sculptured cultivars and do not know the origin of this surprising trait.
 The plant has good foliage and a high rust resistance (HR) rating.
 Pod and pollen fertile. ($35.00 d.f.)

-STAR KING (Sold Out for 2024)
+STAR KING (sold out for 2024)

-Sdlg 52-15 (sdlg x sdlg) 36″ E. SEv.
-6″.
-4 br 20 buds (2018)
+Sdlg 52-15 (sdlg x sdlg) 6″ 36″ E SEv 4 br 20 buds

 STRAWBERRY SMOOTHIE

 This has been a great performing daylily in our garden.
-The deep rose color changes to a medium rose shade as the temperatures rise from early to late bloom season.
-Also, the flower form is flat in cooler temperatures and rolls back in hotter conditions.
+Blooms are carried well above the foliage.
+The deep rose color changes to a medium rose shade as the temperaturesrise from ear;y to late bloom season.
+Also, the flower form is flat in cooler temperatures and rolls back in hotterconditions.
 The large rose-colored bloom has a very smooth finish and retains its beauty into the late afternoon.

 SUGAR PLUM SPECIAL

-Sdlg 61-18 (sdlg x sdlg) 6″ 38″ SEv E. Re.
-3 br 15 buds (2021)
+Sdlg 61-18 (sdlg x sdlg) 6″ 38″ E SEv Re 3 br 15 buds (2021)

 This flower is very special to me because it is my first broken pattern that remains in both cool and hot temperatures.
 This is important because it blooms early in the season and has rebloom that continues into the very hot later season.
-The pattern does not suffer greatly in spite of the variations in temperatures.
-The soft sugary cream bloom with plum outline surrounding a broken and veined patterned eye contrasts with a luscious bright green throat.
-This flower is easy pod and pollen fertile and a moderately rapid increaser.
-To my knowledge, so far it is dormant to semi-evergreen and rust resistant.
-It has had healthy strong foliage and tall scapes, more wiry scapes than the tetraploid-like scapes on most of my daylilies.
-It has high rust resistance.
-It is an exciting breakthrough for my hybridizing program because of the uniform performance of the pattern under varying temperature conditions. ($75.00 d.f.)
+The pattern does not suffer greatly in spite of the variations in temperatures.The soft sugary cream bloom with plum outline surrounding a broken and veined patterned eye contrasts with a luscious bright green throat.

 WHITE SPARKLER